-In order to convey the context of the lives of the young men with whom I work, I wish to recall a oneoff meeting with another male teen that took place several years ago.
-Nathan, a Caribbean-Canadian student, was referred to me as a 'Safe Schools transfer'.
-Before even knowing specific details about his situation.
-I was aware that any such transfer is the result of safety issues typically involving violence at the preceding school.
-Upon meeting him, he sat in initial silence barely shrugging his shoulders in response to my questions while staring out my office window.
-I let him know that it was okay if he didn't want to talk ... after all he didn't even know me.
-He seemed indifferent when asked if he would be alright if I continued talking.
-So I described my role and approach as a school counselor.
-I really don't quite remember what it was that engaged him but eventually he slightly turned my way and began to share with me that he had seriously assaulted a 'sort-of friend' in his previous school.
-When I asked if that was common or not common for him to use violence, Nathan said 'No ... that's not like me'.
+In order to convey the context of the lives of the young men with whom I work, I wish to recall a one-off meeting with another young man that took place several years ago.
+Nathan, a Caribbean-Canadian student, was referred to me as part of a 'safe schools transfer'.
+Before learning the specific details about his situation, I was aware that any such transfer is the result of safety issues typically involving violence at the preceding school.
+When I first met Nathan, he sat in silence, barely shrugging his shoulders in response to my questions and staring out my office window.
+I let him know that it was okay if he didn't want to talk, after all he didn't even know me.
+He seemed indifferent when asked whether it would be alright if I continued talking, so I described my role and approach as a school counsellor.
+I really don't quite remember what it was that engaged him, but eventually he slightly turned my way and began to share with me that he had seriously assaulted a 'sort-of friend' in his previous school.
+When I asked whether it was common or not common for him to use violence, Nathan said, 'No, that's not like me'.
 He proceeded to explain that, for several months within his peer group, he endured jokes about black skin colour.
-'The jokes weren't directed to me' he clarified 'even though I was the only black guy in the group'.
-When asked how he responded, Nathan said he would either not react, distract by changing the subject, or on occasion would act as if he was okay with the jokes by laughing slightly.
-Sometimes there were joking statements that included 'nigger' from his friend.
-After taking it silently for a while, Nathan shared with me that one day he couldn't take it any more and he ended up punching his friend repeatedly and severely.
+'The jokes weren't directed to me', he clarified, 'even though I was the only black guy in the group'.
+When asked how he responded, Nathan said he would either not react, change the subject or, on occasion, he would act as if he were okay with the jokes by laughing slightly.
+Sometimes there were joking statements that included the word 'nigger' from his friend.
+After taking it silently for a while, Nathan shared with me that one day he couldn't take it anymore, and he ended up punching his friend repeatedly and severely.
 He was charged and later wanted to apologise, but was prohibited by court order to have any contact.
 He had heard through the peer network that his friend also wanted to apologise to him for not realising the effects of the jokes.
 When I asked Nathan how the racism was dealt with and addressed in the safe school transfer process, he looked at me for the first time in our conversation and said 'It wasn't'.
 I stared back at him asking 'Really?'
 I never did see Nathan again as I heard he had moved to another region the week after I met him.

-In writing about 'negotiating the dilemma of rage', Hardy & Laszloffy (2000) discuss rage as a response to pain and injustice:
+In writing about 'negotiating the dilemma of rage', Hardy and Laszloffy (2000) discussed rage as a response to pain and injustice:

 When a person or group is systematically silenced and their beinghood degraded and denied, rage is inevitable.
 For people of colour, the dilemma that rage presents is that few socially sanctioned opportunities for its expression exist ...
 Rage is an intense and potentially threatening emotion ...
-The task facing children and families of colour is not a matter of how to avoid feeling rage, or how to eliminate rage, but rather how to find ways to constructively channel rage. (p.
-118, 119)
+The task facing children and families of colour is not a matter of how to avoid feeling rage, or how to eliminate rage, but rather how to find ways to constructively channel rage.
+(Hardy & Laszloffy, 2000, pp. 118-119)

-I never did have the chance to more fully explore with Nathan the meaning of the oppressive events that transpired for him before the violent assault on his peer, nor his regret of expressing his rage through violently attacking his friend.
-I continue to speculate what might have been made possible (or preventable) had space been created for Nathan to constructively channel his rage.
+I never did have the chance to more fully explore with Nathan the meaning of the oppressive events that transpired for him before the violent assault on his peer, nor his regret at having expressed his rage by violently attacking his friend.
+I continue to speculate about what might have been made possible (or prevented) had space been created for Nathan to constructively channel his rage.